 How does it work?

-To address this issue, we added a reasonable timeout for certain WordPress Toolkit operations.
-The suspicious WordPress websites that WordPress Toolkit finds now go into quarantine mode:
+To address this issue, we added a reasonable timeout for certain WP Toolkit operations.
+The suspicious WordPress websites that WP Toolkit finds now go into quarantine mode:

 1. Email notification is being sent.
 Notification text and recipients can be configured under Tools & Settings > Notifications > "WordPress installation is quarantined" for admin/reseller/customer.

-2. WordPress Toolkit mark website as "Quarantined" under the WordPress Toolkit (see image above).
+2. WP Toolkit mark website as "Quarantined" under the WP Toolkit (see image above).

-3. WordPress Toolkit will skip website from all the automatic tasks such as an update and etc.
+3. WP Toolkit will skip website from all the automatic tasks such as an update and etc.

 What if it is not a malware?